-- Prescriber attests to (or the clinical reviewer has found that) the member not having any FDA labeled contraindications that haven't been addressed by the prescriber within the documentation submitted for review [Contraindications to somatropin include: acute critical illness, active malignancy, hypersensitivity, active Proliferative or Severe Non- Proliferative Diabetic Retinopathy, pediatric members with closed epiphysis, and for pediatric members with Prader-Willi syndrome: severe obesity, history of severe upper airway obstruction, severe respiratory impairment.] - 2.
-IF THIS IS A NON-PREFERRED PRODUCT: - Member meets all criteria specific for diagnosis/indication AND - b) Documentation of a failure or inadequate response to the PREFERRED product(s) either through previous claims history or by member's medical records OR Member's diagnosis is not an FDA-labeled indication for the PREFERRED product(s) OR previous hypersensitivity/allergy, clinical intolerance or labeled contraindication to the PREFERRED product(s).
+1. Prescriber attests to (or the clinical reviewer has found that) the member not having any FDA labeled contraindications that haven't been addressed by the prescriber within the documentation submitted for review [Contraindications to somatropin and analogs include: acute critical illness, active malignancy, hypersensitivity, active proliferative or severe non- proliferative diabetic retinopathy, pediatric members with closed epiphysis, and for pediatric members with Prader-Willi syndrome: severe obesity, history of severe upper airway obstruction, severe respiratory impairment.]

+- 2. IF THIS IS A NON-FORMULARY/NON-PREFERRED PRODUCT: - a.
+Member meets all criteria specific for diagnosis/indication AND - b.
+Documentation of a failure or inadequate response to the PREFERRED product(s) either through previous claims history or by member's medical records OR Member's diagnosis is not an FDA-labeled indication for the PREFERRED product(s) OR member has previous hypersensitivity/allergy, serious side effects or labeled contraindication to the PREFERRED product(s).
 [DOCUMENTATION REQUIRED]

-NOTE: Documented sensitivity to benzyl alcohol (a preservative in Omnitrope 5 Pen and Omnitrope 5.8mg/vial) and to phenol (a preservative in Omnitrope 10 Pen).
-Genotropin or Humatrope contains a different preservative.

-Children under the age of 3: Benzyl alcohol should not be used in children under the age of three.
+NOTE: Review for sensitivity to preservatives such as benzyl alcohol (a preservative in Omnitrope 5 Pen and Omnitrope 5.8mg/vial) and to phenol (a preservative in Omnitrope 10 Pen).
+Genotropin or Humatrope contains a different preservative. - Children under the age of 3: Benzyl alcohol should not be used in children under the age of three.
 Omnitrope 5 & 5.8mg which contains benzyl alcohol as a preservative is contraindicated in children under the age of three.
 Omnitrope 10 should be used in children under the age of 3 as it does not contain benzyl alcohol.

-AND - c) FOR SKYTROFA OR NGENLA REQUESTS: i) Member is less than or equal to 18 years of age [Skytrofa (lonapegsomatropin-tcgd) and Ngenla (somatrogon) are only FDA approved for pediatric growth hormone deficiency] AND ii) Documentation of a trial (6 months) and failure (lack of growth rate velocity increase over 6 months) of a non-long acting somatropin product. - NOTE: Molina Healthcare, Inc. does not consider frequency of dosing and/or lack of compliance to dosing regimens an indication of medical necessity.
+AND - c.
+FOR SKYTROFA, NGENLA REQUESTS: i) Member is less than 18 years of age [Skytrofa (lonapegsomatropin-tcgd) and Ngenla (somatrogon) are only FDA approved for pediatric growth hormone deficiency] AND ii) Documentation of a trial (6 months) and failure (lack of growth rate velocity increase over 6 months) of a non-long acting somatropin product NOTE: Molina Healthcare, Inc. does not consider frequency of dosing and/or lack of compliance to dosing regimens an indication of medical necessity.